 (a) The Taconite Municipal Aid is funded at 12.5 cents per taxable ton.
-The Kinney-White allocation (par. b) and the .2 cent RAMS allocation in Subd.
+The Kinney-White allocation (par. b) and the .3 cent Range Association of Municipalities and Schools (RAMS) allocation in subd.
 8 are subtracted from it.
 The payment is made on September 15.
 Each city or township first receives the amount it was entitled to receive in 1975 from the occupation tax.
 The amount is then reduced according to the percentage aid guarantee provisions in M.S.
 298.225.
 For example, if production levels mandate a 90 percent aid guarantee, then the occupation tax grandfather amount is also reduced to 90 percent.
 The remainder of the aid is distributed according to a complex formula using levies, valuation, population and fiscal need factors.